moha230/Hospital-Booking-System/README.md

 # 🏥 Hospital Booking System

 A full-featured Hospital Booking System designed to manage appointments, doctor listings, and hospital operations efficiently.
-The system supports multiple user roles including **patients**, **hospital directors**, and **super admins**, each with their own functionalities.
+The system supports multiple user roles including **patients**, **hospital doctors**, and **super admins**, each with their own functionalities.

 ---